buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Rails and Svelte developer currently working on [Shitcoin Swap](https://www.shitcoinswap.com).
+This is the GitHub profile of a Rails and Svelte developer currently working on [Shitcoin Swap](https://www.shitcoinswap.com).
 Come join the greatest community of shitcoin traders.